rangzen/software-crafters-montreal/index.md

 Please feel free to come and discuss with any other developers and techies, whoever you are, and whatever language or technology you're familiar with.

-Join us if you are interested in:
+Join us if you are interested in
-  * Test-Driven Development (TDD)
+Test-Driven Development (TDD),
-  * BDD
+BDD,
-  * DDD
+DDD,
-  * The challenges of working with legacy code
+The challenges of working with legacy code,
-  * Clean Code
+Clean Code,
-  * Clean Architecture, Hexagonal Architecture, and design issues in general
+Clean Architecture, Hexagonal Architecture, and design issues in general.

 As Software Crafters, we improve professional software development skills through practice and by helping others learn the know-how.

 We value the following:

-> Not only working software, but also well-crafted software.
+    Not only working software, but also well-crafted software.
-> Not only responding to change, but also steadily adding value.
+    Not only responding to change, but also steadily adding value.
-> Not only individuals and interactions, but also a community of professionals.
+    Not only individuals and interactions, but also a community of professionals.
-> Not only customer collaboration, but also productive partnerships.
+    Not only customer collaboration, but also productive partnerships.

 Looking for the left parts, we found that we needed the right parts.